-U.S. Justice Department Launches Further Investigation Into Clergy Sex Abuse In Pennsylvania
+US Justice Department Launches Further Investigation Into Clergy Sex Abuse In Pennsylvania

 — The Associated Press (@AP) October 18, 2018

-On top of that, the subpoenas request access to documents stored in “Secret Archives,” ″Historical Archives” or “Confidential Files,” and records related to the dioceses’ organizational charts, finances, insurance coverage, clergy assignments and treatment of priests, according to AP sources.
+On top of that, the subpoenas request access to documents stored in “Secret Archives,” “Historical Archives” or “Confidential Files,” and records related to the dioceses’ organizational charts, finances, insurance coverage, clergy assignments, and treatment of priests, according to AP sources.

 “I’m thrilled at hearing this information.
 We have the full weight and attention of the United States federal government investigating the Roman Catholic Church,” said Shaun Dougherty, 48, of Johnstown, who came forward about his abuse as a child by Altoona-Johnstown priest.